James Michael Curley: Legacy

 The Curley House at 350 Jamaicaway, Jamaica Plain was designated a landmark by the Boston Landmarks Commission in 1989.

 Curley is honored with two statues at Faneuil Hall.
 One shows him seated on a park bench.
 The other shows him standing, as if giving a speech, with a campaign button on his lapel.
 A few feet away was a bar named for one of his symbols, The Purple Shamrock.

 Curley’ strategy of driving opponents outside of the city, described by Harvard economists Andrei Shleifer and Edward Glaeser in "The Curley Effect: The Economics of Shaping the Electorate," increased his political base by using distortionary economic policies, leading to long-term economic stagnation.

-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Curley as the fourth-worst American big-city mayor to have served between the years 1820 and 1993.